Kimi450/ubuntu_server/README.md

 - #### Update the `hosts.yaml` file to fill out the template

-- #### Update the `group_vars/all` file to fill out the required information there
+- #### Update the `group_vars/all` file to fill out the required information there At the very least, search for the items with tags `# FILL OUT`

   - ##### Get CloudFlare information [OPTIONAL]
     - This is if you use CloudFlare for your domain name and want the public IP updated automatically every set amount of time incase it is changed on the server.